JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 This only needs to be done once, and it is required even if you are running in a container.

 Another thing to keep in mind is that many JEDI tests likely require more MPI tasks to run than the number of processor cores on your system.
 For example, many laptops have two or four processor cores but the minimum number of MPI tasks needed to run many fv3-jedi ctests within the jedi-bundle is 6.
-That's no problem - you just have to tell Openmpi that it is ok to run more than one MPI task on each core.
+That's no problem - you just have to tell Open MPI that it is ok to run more than one MPI task on each core.
 To do this, run these commands:

 .. code-block:: bash